Letters-B-L-O-G-on-little-wooden-dice-beside-pad-of-green-paper

 The higher the authority of your website, the better your ranking potential and the greater your website’s chances of climbing up Google’s results pages.

-3. Improve your SEO
+3. Blogging improves your SEO

-4. Show you’re current
+4. Blogging shows you’re current

-Such posts may cover:
+Such articles may cover:

 • Latest styles and trends